timmyerikeriksson/GitCourseNotes/README.md

 Worked as expected
 new branch st1 pointing to same as master going from master, modifying a file and then stashing a second time and creating a branch for it created a branch pointing to same as master but st1 pointing at a commit above

+Exercise 3.1
+Skipped as I'm familiar with pull requests

+Exercise 3.1b
+Followed in-meeting walkthrough so skipped exercise for now.
+Good thinking is doing rebase to keep linear history

+Exercise 4.1
+branch B still present
+branch B still present (locally, not remote)
+I think it would be good for local to know if remote branch is removed to be as up to date as possible with remote.
+Might be a risk of working in a removed branch locally otherwise. git config --global fetch.prune true
+It removes to make sure you can't push to a nonexistent branch (?)